kevinAlbs/c-bootstrap/fle-qanda.md

+# Q4: How long are data encryption keys (DEKs) cached?
+A: The DEK is cached one minute after fetching.
+The time is not configurable.
+Using the key does not extend the lifetime.

 # Q3: How much size increase is IntelDFP?
 A: IntelDFP was introduced in libmongocrypt 1.7.0 as part of https://jira.mongodb.org/browse/MONGOCRYPT-483.
 The size increase is about 3.5 MB.
 It can be disabled with the CMake option `-DMONGOCRYPT_ENABLE_DECIMAL128=OFF`.